Roger Rager: Career

 Rager had many accomplishments as a sprint car racer, but he changed his race focus to the Indy Car series in the late 1970s.
 Rager started running some USAC events in 1976 and made his first Indy 500 qualifying attempt in 1977.
 His qualifying run ended in a crash at 190 mph.
 Despite running on a small budget against some million dollar race teams, Rager just missed qualifying at the Brickyard by one spot in 1979.
-He did make the Indy 500 field in 1980 with the 10th fastest qualifying time.
+He did make the Indy 500 field in 1980 with the tenth fastest qualifying time.

 "I had A. J. Foyt on the outside of my (fourth) row, so I thought I would follow him and he actually was slowing me down," Rager said of the legendary racer.
 Rager not only was leading Foyt, but the entire Indy 500 field for two laps.

-Rager finished his Indy Car career with six top 10 finishes in 23 starts in USAC or CART events.
+Rager finished his Indy Car career with six top-ten finishes in 23 starts in USAC or CART events.
 He was also a USAC Rookie of the Year in 1980.

 Rager's focus returned to sprint car racing in the mid-1980s when he was asked to drive for a guy at the speedway in Jackson, Minn.
 He also left the Twin Cities and purchased a resort on Loon Lake, just west of Pequot Lakes, in 1988.
 Rager's time in a sprint car started to dwindle as he focused much of his time on building up the resort.
 He eventually took time off from racing.

-Shortly before turning 50, he received an offer to drive a sprint car at Cedar Lake Speedway in Wisconsin.
+Shortly before turning 50, Rager received an offer to drive a sprint car at Cedar Lake Speedway in Wisconsin.

 "I finally said I would drive one time, but I finished second in the heat and feature," he recalled.
 "I figured if it's still this easy, maybe I should start driving again."
 Rager continued racing for the next ten years and continued to enjoy success by winning an additional 30 features, including four at Knoxville Raceway.
 One of those races was a national qualifier in the 360 class.
 He also was a Masters Champion three times in six years at Knoxville.
-In 1990 Roger was inducted into Knoxville Hall of Fame.
+In 1990, Rager was inducted into Knoxville Hall of Fame.

 Retirement and death

-Roger retired after being inaugurated into the National Sprint Car Hall of Fame May 29, 2009.
+Rager retired after being inaugurated into the National Sprint Car Hall of Fame May 29, 2009.
 Living in Pequot Lakes, Minnesota, he owned Rager's Acres Seasonal RV Park on Loon Lake.

-On June 22, 2011, Roger was inducted into the Big Car Racing Association (BCRA) Hall of Fame.
+On June 22, 2011, Rager was inducted into the Big Car Racing Association (BCRA) Hall of Fame.
 He died on February 16, 2022, at the age of 73.